College of Fellows

 Naomi Thurston is a scholar of contemporary Chinese Christianity based at The Chinese University of Hong Kong (CUHK).
 Her research focuses on the contributions of Chinese intellectuals to issues in contextual and academic theology and Christian studies.
 She has translated the writings of contemporary Chinese scholars in the fields of art criticism and Christian thought and currently serves as director of the China Christianity Studies Group and as Associate Editor of Ching Feng: A Journal on Christianity and Chinese Religion and Culture.

-December 4, 2025: Book Launch by New Horizons Fellows Prof. Namoni Thurston: "Moltmann in China"
+Dezember 4, 2025: Book Launch: New Horizons Fellows Prof. Naomi Thurston: "Moltmann in China"

 New Horizons Workshop